 On June 1, 2021, the Illinois Senate passed an Illinois House budget implementation bill which contained several tax provisions.
 Governor Pritzker is expected to sign the legislation into law.
 This FGMK article provides highlights the legislation

-The legislation includes provisions that would modify tax code provisions often referred to as “corporate loopholes” by tax pundits.
+The legislation includes provisions that would modify tax code provisions often referred to as “loopholes” by tax pundits.
 The following are some highlights:

 - The bill restricts the use of corporate net operating losses to $100,000 per year for any taxable year ending on or after December 31, 2021 and prior to December 31, 2024.